HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-5 Fun with radio.md

 2. *Hunters use directional antennas to track down the signal.*
 3. The first person or team to find the transmitter wins!

 Fox hunting helps you develop valuable skills like understanding radio wave propagation, emergency communications practice, and hands-on experience with directional antennas.
-To get started, you just need a handheld radio, *a directional antenna (like a Yagi)*, and an attenuator.
+To get started, you just need a handheld radio, *a directional antenna (like a Yagi)* {{< link id="T8C02" >}}, and an attenuator.
 Many clubs organize regular fox hunts, making it a great way to meet other hams and have some outdoor radio fun.

 While this is often done as a fun activity, it's also a useful skill to help locate sources of noise or jamming!
 Fun story – there was a time when for a few weeks a bunch of the wireless garage doors in the neighborhood weren't working.
 After some discussions, we noticed there was a signal on the frequencies they used which seemed to be interfering, so several of us got out our direction finding gear to track it down.